OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

     - Custom text and URL to provide informational resources to the user.
 To learn how to personalize these elements, see [MoreInfo element](/javascript/api/manifest/moreinfo?view=outlook-js-preview&preserve-view=true).

     When a user selects **Report** from the dialog, the [SpamReporting](/javascript/api/office/office.eventtype?view=outlook-js-preview&preserve-view=true) event is activated and is then handled by the JavaScript event handler.

+    The following is an example of a preprocessing dialog in Outlook on Windows.
+Note that the appearance of the dialog may vary depending on the platform the user's Outlook client is running on.

     :::image type="content" source="../images/outlook-spam-processing-dialog.png" alt-text="A sample preprocessing dialog of a spam-reporting add-in.":::